Skip to Content

 Traditional British Hand Raised Pork Pie

-A Pork Pie is a grand English staple and no picnic or buffet table is complete without one!
+A Pork Pie is a grand English staple, and no picnic or buffet table is complete without one!

 Traditional Hand Raised Pork Pie Recipe

-A pork pie is a grand English staple that no picnic or buffet table is complete without and the debate of whether you like the jelly will forever rumble on but it is something that both myself and my wife love.
-The first time I attempted to make my own was in our second year hear and I made a large one with a candle in it instead of a birthday cake for my wife.
+The debate of whether you like the jelly will forever rumble on, but it is something that both my wife and I love.
+The first time I attempted to make my own was in our second year here, and I made a large one with a candle in it instead of a birthday cake for my wife.

-Now that may sound a little harsh and not very glamorous, but neither of us have a sweet tooth and any cakes we do make tend to go to wast.
-As a result the Pork Pie was very much appreciated.
-Having said that it was not the greatest, however as time has progressed I have honed my recipe and my ‘hand raising’ technique has improved greatly.
-My jelly has also got a lot better although I sometimes still struggle to get it completely surrounding the meat.
+As a result, the Pork Pie was very much appreciated.
+Having said that, it was not the greatest; however, as time has progressed, I have honed my recipe, and my 'hand raising' technique has improved greatly.
+My jelly has also got a lot better, although I sometimes still struggle to get it completely surrounding the meat.

-But if you are blessed with good quality pork as we are give it a try, taste wise it wipes the floor with anything you get from anywhere but the finest of butchers and achievement wise it will have you feeling smug and very proud of yourself for weeks!
+But if you are blessed with good-quality pork as we are, give it a try.
+Taste-wise, it wipes the floor with anything you get from anywhere but the finest of butchers.
+And achievement-wise it will have you feeling smug and very proud of yourself for weeks!

 Traditional Hand Raised Pork Pie Recipe